WietseWind/AFAS-Docker/README.md

 ## Uploads

 Uploads are saved in `/var/www/nodum_projects/default/server/php/files`.
-In this folder, a folder is created for each PHP Sessio ID.
+In this folder, a folder is created for each PHP Session ID.
 Uploaded files are placed in this folder.
 When images are uploaded, a subfolder for the thumbnails (generated using PHP GD) will be created.